amiicao/jerrydngzh.github.io/README.md

 Built from scratch using HTML, CSS, and JS

-Filled with memes and is somewhat construction (because it's blank q.q)
+Filled with memes and is somewhat under construction (because it's blank q.q)